dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 In any case the rest of this exploration doesn't require their existence.

 Having said that, let's see what is it about.
 A reconstruction chain is _a series of composition and decomposition cycles_ of a representation set's hierarchy.
-The previous diagram describes in detail two links of a correlation chain, the correlated sets _x_ and _y_.
-This detailed diagram can be simplified further with the following diagram.
+The previous diagram which describes in detail two links of a correlation chain, the correlated sets _x_ and _y_ can be further simplified with the following diagram.
 A representation set _x_ activates its correlated representation set _y_ which is decomposed to its components.
 These components are the input to another hierarchical system that process them and regenerates a new instance _y'_ of the composed representation set y.
 This instance is decomposed to its components too and these regenerate yet another instance, _y"_.
 This cycle of compositions and decompositions can propagate further until it